embeddedartistry/libc/README.md

 make distclean
 ```

-You can also use the `meson` method for compiling.
+You can also use  `meson` directly for compiling.

 Create a build output folder: